dieselfox1/fincommerce/packages/php/email-editor/docs/rendering.md

 ## Core Blocks Integration

-The package provides specialized renderers for the most commonly used WordPress core blocks, with plans to eventually cover all core blocks.
+The package provides specialized renderers for the most commonly used finpress core blocks, with plans to eventually cover all core blocks.
 These individual block renderers are located in the [packages/php/email-editor/src/Integrations/Core/Renderer/Blocks](https://github.com/dieselfox1/fincommerce/tree/trunk/packages/php/email-editor/src/Integrations/Core/Renderer/Blocks) directory.

 **Usage:**
 The block renderers for core blocks are linked to the core blocks when they are registered, which happens very early (e.g. from a `plugins_loaded` callback), so the Core Blocks integration needs to be initialized early.